kunyuan827/kunyuan827.github.io/index.md

 I was the recipient of the *2017 IEEE Signal Processing Society Young Author Best Paper Award* (joint with Dr. [Wei Shi](https://sites.google.com/view/wilburshi/home)), and the *2017 ICCM Distinguished Paper Award*.

+<mark> We have opennings for PostDocs, PhDs, and Master students.
+Drop me an email if you are interested in machine learning, optimization, and AI systems.</mark> <br>

 ### News
 <!-- - [11/2022] We hosted *[2022 PKU Workshop on Operations Research and Machine Learning](http://conference.bicmr.pku.edu.cn/meeting/index?id=102)* online on Nov.
 21 and Nov.
 22. I gave a talk on *[DecentLaM: Decentralized Momentum SGD for Large-Batch Deep Training](https://arxiv.org/abs/2104.11981)*.
 Please check [Slides (on Github)](https://github.com/kunyuan827/kunyuan827.github.io/raw/master/resources/DecentLaM.pdf) or [Slides (on Baidu Wangpan)](https://pan.baidu.com/s/1-p7JBdI7ctIZ1-4VbwAL-Q?pwd=bjb6). -->